nimaiji/huffman-coding/README.md

 # Huffman coding
 In computer science and information theory, a Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.

-write your file path and ready for huffman coding ...
+Write your file path and ready for huffman coding ...

 ## Usage
 ```python